JakobStaudt/laserPlotter/README.md

 ### fileName
 The filename of the G-Code to open and plot.
 ### canvasScale
 The scale by which the plot is scaled.
 Since G-Code is most often in mm an turtle uses pixels, a scale of 1 would be hard to see for most application.
 ### xOffset
-The ammount the plot is shifted in x-Direction
+The amount the plot is shifted in x-Direction
 ### yOffset
-The ammount the plot is shifted in y-Direction
+The amount the plot is shifted in y-Direction